Library Terms Translated

 A method of computer searching based on natural language rather than a controlled vocabulary list.
 Important "key" words that might appear in titles, abstracts, or in full-text articles are chosen for search terms.

 Library of Congress Subject Headings:

 Official list of words and phrases used to describe what books and other items are about.
-These expressions must be used for subject heading searches in Minerva and other library catalogs that use the Library of Congress classification system.
+These expressions must be used for subject heading searches in the University Libraries catalog and other library catalogs that use the Library of Congress classification system.

 A publication with articles often intended for recreational reading.
 Magazines are usually aimed at a more general audience than journals are.

 Microform is a general term for microfiche and microfilm.
 These are photographic media used to access journals, newspapers, etc., in miniature form.
 Microfiche (or fiche) comes on sheets of film; microfilm comes on rolls.
 You must use special machines to read, enlarge and photocopy microforms.

 Database on which you can check by author, title, and subject to see what the library owns and where it is located.